 Replacing employees is very expensive.
 Anyone who has managed a business or been involved in recruitment can attest to that fact.
-The common statistics that illustrate this point is that filling a vacant role costs the employee roughly 20% of that position's salary in hiring, recruiting, and onboarding costs.
+The common statistics that illustrate this point is that filling a vacant role costs the employee roughly 33% to two times the employee’s annual salary.

 It's also known that filling more senior, technical, or in-demand positions can take much longer than other roles.
 And, these positions demand much higher salaries.
 The cost of filling the most senior and in-demand positions is a combination of hiring resources and spend plus lost productivity due to the vacancy, plus lost strategic direction in the case of vacant senior management roles.
 This cost is exacerbated; the longer a specific role remains unfilled.

 In all, the cost would include:

 - Cost of lost productivity in the lead up to turnover

 - All recruitment and onboarding resource efforts

 - Lost productivity in the time between turnover and new hire

 - Lag time in returning to previous productivity in that position

 - Strategic losses due to unfilled leadership positions.